 From a mathematical point of view, visual servoing is the iterative minimisation of an error functional that describes differences of objects' visual appearances, by moving in the search space of robot poses.
-The traditional solution is equivalent to an iterative Gauss-Newton method [5] to minimise the image error, with a linear model ("Image Jacobian") of the objective function [8, 17].
+The traditional solution is equivalent to an iterative Gauss-Newton method to minimise the image error, with a linear model ("Image Jacobian") of the objective function [14, 15].

 In our case a NN is developed as a controller by reinforcement learning.
 For the assessment of the fitness (performance) of a network N it is tested by evaluating it in the simulated visual servoing setup.
 For this purpose 1023 different robot start poses and 29 teach poses (desired poses) have been generated.
 Each start pose is paired with a teach pose to form a task.
 These tasks contain all ranges and directions of movements.
 For each task, N is given the visual input data corresponding to the start and teach poses, and its output is executed by a simulated robot.
-The fitness function F(N) measures the negative RMS (root mean square) of the remaining image errors after the robot movements, over all tasks.
+In order to facilitate easy comparison between different neural networks only one movement is calculated and executed for each of these tasks.
+The fitness function F(N) measures the negative RMS (root mean square) of the remaining image errors after this robot movement, over all tasks.
 This means that our fitness function F(N) always takes on negative values with F(N) = 0 being the optimal solution.
-Let $y_i$ denote the new image features after executing one robot movement starting at start pose i.
-Then F(N) is calculated as follows:
+F(N) is calculated as follows: